 You will be allowed to rest for as long as is necessary, your blood pressure and heart rate will be recorded and if you are diabetic, your blood glucose will be monitored.
 Should you have underlying breathing difficulties or if the oxygen levels were low during the procedure, we will continue to monitor your breathing.
 Once you have recovered from the initial effects of the sedation (which normally lasts 30-60mins), you will be offered refreshments.
 Before you leave the department, the practitioner or endoscopist will discuss the findings and any medication or further investigations required.
 They will also inform you if you require further appointments.
+If you have had sedation it may temporarily affect your memory, so it is a good idea to have a member of your family or friend with you when you are give this information although there will be a short written report given to you.
+Because you have had sedation, the drug remains in your blood system for about 24 hours and you may feel drowsy later on, with intermittent lapses of memory.

 Should you choose to have a sedative you must have a responsible adult to take you home and stay with you for 24 hours after your procedure.
-This applies to a person living alone, if this cannot be arranged you may wish to consider an alternative such as Entonox and throat spray only.
+This applies to a person living alone, if this cannot be arranged you may wish to consider an alternative such as Entonox.